REPROSEC/dolev-yao-star/README.md

 2. Make sure that the docker service is started

-3. Pull the docker image for the case studies: in a terminal, run `docker pull foa3ucuvi85/fstar-ocaml-emacs:latest`

-4. Start the image: `docker run -it -v </path/to/this/repository>:/home/build/dolev-yao-star --rm --name=fstar foa3ucuvi85/fstar-ocaml-emacs:latest /bin/bash`
-   (of course, you have to replace `</path/to/this/repository>` with the path of this repository, e.g., `/home/johndoe/dolev-yao-star`).

-   Note: If you chose a different path inside the container (i.e., not `/home/build/dolev-yao-star`), make sure to set the environment variable `DY_HOME` to that path (without a trailing `/`).
+3. Run `./start_dev_env.sh`

-   Note 2: If you get an error along the lines of _"The container name "/fstar" is already in use by container [...]"_, run `docker rm fstar` and then try again (or rename the new container, i.e., change `--name=fstar` to some other name).
+   Note: If you get an error along the lines of _"The container name "fstar-emacs" is already in use by container [...]"_, run `docker rm fstar-emacs` and then try again.

-5. Now you should see a shell prompt inside the docker container.
-Switch to the core model directory with `cd dolev-yao-star/`.
+4. Now you should see a shell prompt inside the docker container, in the `dolev-yao-star` directory.
    See the next subsections for further instructions (note that all verification/compilation commands in the following subsections assume that you start out in a shell inside the docker container in